coresolutionsltd/coresolutions.ltd/src/content/blog/protecting-your-alb-with-waf-cloudfront.md

 Since CloudFront IP ranges can change over time, it's important to keep your security groups up to date.
 AWS recommends creating a Lambda function that automatically updates your security groups when IP ranges change.

-You can use the following Terraform module to automate this process:
+You can use the following OpenTofu/Terraform module to automate this process:

 ```
 module "cloudfront_sg_updater" {